box/developer.box.com/content/guides/embed/ui-elements/theming-styling.md

 ### Icons

-Style interactive icons such as buttons, drop down.
+Style interactive icons such as buttons or drop downs.

 <Message type='notice'>
 To replace non-interactive icons such as file or folder icons with your custom ones, use inline SVGs in CSS.
 To change non-interactive icons color, height, and width, use CSS.
 </Message>

+See the implemented examples of custom icons in CodePen:

 <iframe height="560"
 scrolling="no"